Aroa Biosurgery has posted a "modest" maiden profit for its 2019 year on revenue that increased 118 per cent to $24.2m.

 The revenue surge was no surprise to investors.
-Last year, Ward predicted that revenue would double this year - the key catalyst being his company regaining full control of its signature product.
+Last year, Ward predicted the surge - the key catalyst being his company regaining full control of its signature product.

 Between 2011 and 2014, US healthcare company Hollister bought global distribution and marketing rights to Aroa's Endoform wound care solution.

 Last year, Aroa bought back control.
 Ward would not but a value on the deal, but did allow that his company had to pay "considerably more" to buy back marketing rights.